Skip to main content

 How far can an electric car go?

 Even if you or your drivers cover higher distances than this on a daily basis, Britain’s ever-improving EV infrastructure means charging your battery on the fly is easier than ever.
-There are now more EV charging locations across the UK than standard petrol stations, while businesses can receive financial help towards installing on-site charge points.
+There are now more electric car charging locations across the UK than standard petrol stations, while businesses can receive financial help towards installing on-site charge points.
 This will help you with keeping your zero-emission fleet on the road all day, every day.

 Are electric cars easy to run?